Hiking Distance: 15km

 Shimoichi-guchi Station: Google Maps

-Note: This description is for the clockwise loop which seems to be the most common, however, due to the terrain features the anti-clockwise loop would be much easier on the knees.
+Note: This description is for the clockwise loop which seems to be the most common, however, due to the terrain features the anti-clockwise loop would be much easier on the knees, and more fun if you prefer climbing.

 After admiring the views and the temple on Sanjogatake, you will encounter a steep descent and soon reach an intersection with another sign advising "no women allowed".
 If you're short on time you can save about an hour by turning right and heading down into the forest, this will take you along a nice river, eventually ending up on an old road that will take you back to the trailhead.
 However, if you head straight, you will continue along the ridgeline, passing by the trail to Inamura, and end up back in Dorogawa onsen.